tangobango5/todolist/README.md

   * POST
     * args:
       * name: string, minimum 5 characters, requried
-      * estimatedEndOn : RFC3339 datetime, proposed time at which this item will be closed
+      * estimatedEndOn : RFC3339 datetime, proposed time at which this item will be closed, required
     * response:
       * newely inserted item
   * GET